ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-tls-Established-sec}

 TLS 1.2 or higher MUST be implemented to protect gateway communications.
-TLS 1.3 or higher SHOULD be implemented where both gateways support TLS 1.3 or higher.
+TLS 1.3 or higher SHOULD be used where both gateways support TLS 1.3 or higher.

 ### Client offers supported credential schemes